-The conventions for naming chemical compounds are very complex and difficult to understand.
+The conventions for naming chemical compounds are very complex and difficult for a novice to understand.
 A given molecule might have dozens of different names.
 Generic or trivial names, trade names, and any number of systematic names such as IUPAC-style names, may be used throughout the literature, causing confusion.
 The same confusion can complicate a literature search.
 As a general rule, it's best to avoid using a chemical name as a search term, unless the name is almost universally recognized and widely used (and even if it is you'll still miss some articles).
 Bisphenol-A is an organic molecule often referred to in both the scientific and popular media.
 Its structure looks like this:

 Its CA Index Name (the official name assigned to the structure according to Chemical Abstracts nomenclature rules) is